Lune Docs Logo

 3. Make the API request

-The API processes one transaction per request.
-Use the estimates/transaction-documents/ endpoint to calculate emissions for several transactions.
+The API processes one transaction per request asynchronously.
+Use the /estimates/transaction-documents/async endpoint to calculate emissions for transaction documents.
 Send a POST request to this endpoint to create the estimate.

 • Sample Request